EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 console.log(mathFloor); // 2
 ```
 - there's a whole lot of built-in functions in JavaScript
+- for example `.log()`

 ```
-console.log('hey'); // hey
+console.log('hey'); // hey // undefined
 ```
+- why undefined?
+- that's ok, because functions can be used to do some operations without returning a value

 ```
+// pass a string
-// string passed returns a floating point NUMBER
+// returns a floating point NUMBER

 const parseFl = parseFloat('20.343434');
 console.log(parseFloat('20.343434')); // 20.343434

+// pass a string
-// string passed returns a WHOLE NUMBER
+// returns a WHOLE NUMBER

 const parseI = parseInt('20.343434');
 console.log(parseInt('20.343434')); // 20
 ```
 ```
+// pass no argument
-// when you don't pass arguments returns the number of milliseconds passed since 01.01.1970, 00:00:00 UTC - Universal Time, also known as International Standard Time
+// returns the number of milliseconds passed since 01.01.1970, 00:00:00 UTC Universal Time
+// also known as International Standard Time

 const dateN = Date.now();
 console.log(dateN); // 1618297431375